-Kouhaku: Why Japanese like the Red and White Combination
+Kouhaku: Why Japanese like Red and White Combination

-In addition to that usage, actually the combination of red and white colors, Kouhaku is also customarily used during celebrations.
+In addition to that usage, we customarily use the combination of red and white during celebrations.

-Finally, here are some occasions when the red and white combination, Kouhaku is used in Japan.
+Lastly, here are some occasions when the red and white combination, Kouhaku, is used in Japan.

-- On sports day, children belong to one of the 2 teams, red or white, and fight each other.
+- On sports day, children belong to one of the two teams, red or white, and fight each other.